Table of Contents

 - Gas or bloating

 When these symptoms occur as side effects of HIV treatment, they are usually mild, and tend to go away after a few days or weeks as your gut gets used to the medicine.
-Occasionally, with some HIV drugs, especially protease inhibitors (PIs), diarrhea or bloating do not go away, and your health care provider may need to switch you to other HIV drugs.
+Occasionally, with some HIV drugs, especially protease inhibitors (PIs), diarrhea or bloating does not go away, and your health care provider may need to switch you to other HIV drugs.
+It is important that you not stop taking your HIV drugs until you have spoken with your provider.

 - Cytomegalovirus (CMV)